TheNiks/UIDevice-UDID/README.md

     #import "UIDevice+UDID.h"

-    // later in your code
+    // ... sometime later in your code

     // for a true unique device identifier NSLog(@"UDID: %@", [[UIDevice currentDevice] UDID]);